If you’re needing help with solving common tomato growing problems this summer then look no further.

 Cracking

-What I mean by cracking in your tomatoes, you might be seeing cracking happening on top or where the stem meets the fruit and this is typically caused by sudden summer rains or watering during a drought.
+What I mean by cracking in your tomatoes, you might be seeing cracking happening on top or where the stem meets the fruit and this is typically caused by high water content, sudden summer rains or watering during a drought.
 One way to get around this is to choose a variety that is a little more crack resistant.
 One of my favorite varieties that produces beautiful tomatoes and hardly ever cracks is called Jet Star.
 We grow Jet Star every year.
 We actually won champion tomatoes of the Kansas State Fair one year with Jet Stars.

 Another tip if you’re having problems with cracking is to pick the tomatoes at the pink stage or the orange to red stage before they crack and allow them to ripen indoors.
 Basically you just need a cool room inside with some light, although they may take a little longer to ripen that way.
+Postharvest losses of tomato is very low if you pick them this way.
+Tomatoes actually have a pretty long shelf life in a cooler or controlled indoor area.

 Weed spray damage